jgndev/jgndev/README.md

 Love of the Craft: I'm committed to learning the best techniques and practices and improving my skillset to bring the most value to every project.

 I'm always adding new skills, techniques, and best practices to my toolkit.
-Please read out if you would like to connect.
+Please reach out if you would like to connect.

 C#, .NET Core, ASP.NET MVC, ASP.NET Web API, Blazor, Razor Pages, Entity Framework Core, React.js, JavaScript, HTML, CSS, Azure